Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-How do you adjust the cut-off pressure setting in Husky compressor?
+How do you adjust the cut-off pressure setting in the Husky compressor?

-I have a Husky 60 gallon stationary air compressor Model #C602H that i have adjust the cut-off setting. the setting is too high for my equipment.
+I have a Husky 60-gallon stationary air compressor Model #C602H I have to adjust the cut-off setting. the setting is too high for my equipment.

 Allan, your Husky air compressor is configured to run ideally at the cut in and cut pressures that came with the OEM pressure switch.

 Reducing the cut-out pressure setting will really only result in increased wear and tear on your compressor.

 I suggest that you leave the pressure switch alone!

 What you need to do is adjust the pressure setting on your air regulator to the minimum pressure that your air equipment operates best at.